Back to ViTs Hub

 Conclusion

-The lesson is not that ViTs are inferior to CNNs -- they are not.
-The lesson is that inductive biases are priors, not limitations.
-When your prior matches the data distribution (as spatial locality matches natural images), it accelerates learning.
-When you have enough data to overcome the lack of priors, the more flexible architecture wins.
+ViTs are not worse than CNNs.
+They just need more data.
+Inductive biases are priors, not limitations -- when the prior fits the data (spatial locality for natural images), it speeds up learning.
+When you have enough data to compensate for the lack of priors, the more flexible architecture wins.